 • Local marketing, especially through social media and community events

-If structured properly, your farm could help offset living costs, cover property taxes, or supplement your social security benefits.
+If structured properly, your farm could help offset living costs, cover property taxes, or supplement your Social Security benefits.

 🔍 Talk to a trusted financial planner or investment firm to align your farm with your broader financial considerations, and explore whether your farm expenses could be tax deductible.